-Failed to enumerate objects in the container.
-Access is denied.
+Failed to enumerate objects in the container, Access is denied

-1. Firstly, right click over the folder/file whose permissions you’ve to change.
+1. Firstly, right-click over the folder/file whose permissions you’ve to change.
 Select Properties.

 2. Next, in the Properties windows, switch to Security and hit Advanced option there.

-3. Moving on, in the below shown screen, you have to click number-wise to follow sequence.
+3. Moving on, in the below-shown screen, you have to click number-wise to follow the sequence.
 That is, first click Change link for Owner in the Advanced Security Settings window.

 Now in the Advanced Security Settings, you must check Replace owner on subcontainers and objects and Replace all child object permissions entries with inheritable permission entries from this object.
-Click Apply followed by OK.

 Thus finally, you can change permissions the window shown in step 2.
 No error would be encountered by you now.